WHEN SHOULD I JOIN?

 It’s difficult to place a value on the caring after-service provided by members of the Sapper family available for the lifetime of each of the Society’s beneficiaries – think carefully about passing up this unique opportunity.

-(As from 1 January 2011 – Applicable to all Beneficiaries regardless of date of Member’s death)
+(As from 1 January 2022 – Applicable to all Beneficiaries regardless of start date of Member’s subscription term or death)

 Immediate Lump Sum